 Complete if the organization is a section 501(c)(3) organization or a section 4947(a)(1) nonexempt charitable trust.
 Attach to Form 990 or Form 990-EZ.

-Go to www.irs.gov/Form990 for instructions and the latest information.
+Open to Public Go to www.irs.gov/Form990 for instructions and the latest information.
+Inspection